 Cori officially founded Caulfield School of Dance in Port Moody in 1988 after having taught performing arts in her parents’ basement from the age of twelve.
-Her students have gone on to Broadway, world renown ballet and contemporary companies including Ballet British Columbia, MOVETHECOMPAY, and San Francisco Ballet Company, recurring roles on television for ABC, Fox, and STARZ networks, etc..
+Her students have gone on to world renown ballet and contemporary companies including Nederlands Dans Theater, Ballet British Columbia, MOVETHECOMPAY, Miami City Ballet, and San Francisco Ballet Company, as well as roles on Broadway and feature film; and recurring roles on television for ABC, Fox, and STARZ networks, etc.

 Cori has also instructed and choreographed for many performing arts organizations both locally and abroad including Ballet British Columbia (through MovEnt); the response (Amber Funk Barton), Victoria’s Belfry Theatre (for the Electric Company Theatre’s smash hit “Brilliant!
 The Blinding Enlightenment of Nikola Tesla”); Evergreen Cultural Centre’s Ovation Award winning production of A.K.
 Coope’s original musical “How I Became Queen”; the Goh Ballet Academy and Goh Ballet Company (of which she was a member); Dancestreams Youth Dance Company; Harbour Dance; The Landing; Main Dance; the University of Lethbridge; Concordia University and Ballet Divertimento in Montreal; the University of Alberta; Patravadi Theatre Company in Bangkok, Thailand; and British Columbia’s School District 43.
-She has been a guest speaker at Simon Fraser University, the University of British Columbia, Main Dance, and Grant McEwan University.
+Most recently, in May 2022, she taught a masterclass for Nanaimo Contemporary Ballet.
+Cori has been a guest speaker at Simon Fraser University, the University of British Columbia, Main Dance, and Grant McEwan University.

-From a Guest Artist residency at William Forsythe’s Ballet Frankfurt in 2001, Cori toured internationally for 6 years with Kidd Pivot in duets Crystal Pite created for herself and Cori: “Field: Fiction”, “Uncollected Work“, “Farther Out”, and others.
-Cori has also performed as a dancer, actor, and singer in the works of other renown Canadian choreographers and companies including Project 21, Companie Marie Chouinard, MOVETHECOMPANY, Mascall Dance, and Cornelius Fischer-Credo’s Astrid New Dance.
+From a Guest Artist residency at William Forsythe’s Ballet Frankfurt in 2001, Cori toured internationally for 6 years with Kidd Pivot in duets Crystal Pite (Governor General award winning choreographer for Paris Opera Ballet among other world class companies globally) created for herself and Cori: “Field: Fiction”, “Uncollected Work“, “Farther Out”, and others.
+Cori has also performed as a dancer, actor, and singer in the works of other renown Canadian choreographers and companies including Project 21, Companie Marie Chouinard, MOVETHECOMPANY, Mascall Dance, Cornelius Fischer-Credo’s Astrid New Dance, and Margie Gillis.

 Cori performed in “Leaving Grit” by Donald Sales (choreographer for Ballet BC, etc.) and Cherice Barton (choreographer for “Le Reve”, “Spider-Man, Turn Off the Dark”, etc.) with Lara Barclay, Donald Sales, Azure Barton, Leon Feizo-Gas, Jeffrey Mortensen, Devon Rainey, Kevin Tookey, and Jennifer Welsman which premiered in the 2012 Chutzpah Festival.
 As part of the 2012 International Push Festival, Cori also choreographed a Dances for a Small Stage solo for Hailley Caulfield Postle.

-Cori performed in the Fall of 2015 for Live at the ‘Bolt in honour the Shadbolt Centre’s 20th season, for Dances for a Small Stage, and with her longtime idol Margie Gillis for the Sechelt Arts Festival.
+Cori created and performed in collaboration with violinist and composer in the Fall of 2015 for Live at the ‘Bolt in honour the Shadbolt Centre’s 20th season, for Dances for a Small Stage, and with her longtime idol Margie Gillis for the Sechelt Arts Festival.

 As a choreographer, Cori was recognized as “a leading figure in the Canadian cultural milieu” with the 2004 Paul D. Fleck Fellowship in the Arts.
 Cori and her professional dance theatre company CORIOGRAPH THEATRE have been supported with both Creation and Production residencies at the Banff Centre for the Arts; and both the British Columbia Arts Council and the Canada Council for the Arts, with grants for Travel, Touring, Creation, and Production.

-Cori is grateful to her own parents, and teachers including Dolores Kirkwood and Ellen Andrews, and all at Goh Ballet Academy, and S.F.U., and many others; and the current and past Caulfield School of Dance teachers, administrators, students, and their parents; for helping her realize her lifelong dream of teaching performing arts to young people at the highest level.
+Cori is grateful to the Caulfield School of Dance Directors, Keeley and Alyssa; and to her own teachers including Dolores Kirkwood and Ellen Andrews, and all at Goh Ballet Academy, and S.F.U., and many others; and the current and past Caulfield School of Dance teachers, administrators, students, and their parents; and her own parents(!); for helping her realize her lifelong dream of teaching performing arts to young people at the highest level.